William John Cavendish Cavendish-Scott-Bentinck, 5th Duke of Portland1

 M, #9602, b.
 14 September 1774, d.
 17 June 1839

-Consanguinity Index=0.27%
+Consanguinity Index=0.28%

-Lt.-Gen. Lord William Henry Cavendish-Bentinck was born on 14 September 1774.2 He was the son of William Henry Cavendish-Bentinck, 3rd Duke of Portland and Lady Dorothy Cavendish.2 He married Lady Mary Acheson, daughter of Arthur Acheson, 1st Earl of Gosford and Millicent Pole, on 19 February 1803.1 He died on 17 June 1839 at age 64 at Paris, France, without issue.2
+Lt.-Gen. Lord William Henry Cavendish-Bentinck was born on 14 September 1774.2 He was the son of William Henry Cavendish-Bentinck, 3rd Duke of Portland and Lady Dorothy Cavendish.2 He married Lady Mary Acheson, daughter of Arthur Acheson, 1st Earl of Gosford and Millicent Pole, on 19 February 1803.1 He died on 17 June 1839 at age 64 at Paris, FranceG, without issue.2

-Lt.-Gen. Lord William Henry Cavendish-Bentinck was baptised with the name of William Henry Bentinck.2 He gained the rank of Ensign in 1791 in the service of the Coldstream Dragoons.2 He gained the rank of Captain in 1792 in the service of the 2nd Light Dragoons.2 He gained the rank of Lieutenant-Colonel in 1794 in the service of the 24th Light Dragoons.2 He held the office of Member of Parliament (M.P.) for Nottinghamshire between 1796 and 1803.2 He held the office of Member of Parliament (M.P.) for Camelford between March 1796 and May 1796.2 Between 1799 and 1801 he was attached to General Suvarov's army and Austrian forces in Northern Italy.2 He held the office of Governor of Madras between 1803 and 1807.2 He gained the rank of Major-General circa 1805.2 He was Commander-in-Chief of the British Forces in Sicily in 1811.2 He was Colonel of the 11th Dragoons.2 He held the office of Member of Parliament (M.P.) for Nottinghamshire between 1812 and 1814.2 He was invested as a Knight, Order of the Bath (K.B.) in 1813.2 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1815.2 He held the office of Member of Parliament (M.P.) for Nottinghamshire between 1816 and 1826.2 He was invested as a Knight Grand Cross, Hanoverian Order (G.C.H.) in 1817.2 He held the office of Member of Parliament (M.P.) for King's Lynn between 1826 and 1827.2 He held the office of Governor-General of Bengal between 1827 and 1833.2 He held the office of Governor-General of India between 1833 and 1835.2 He held the office of Member of Parliament (M.P.) for Glasgow between 1836 and 1839.2 He has an extensive biographical entry in the Dictionary of National Biography.3
+He was given the name of William Henry Bentinck at birth.2 He gained the rank of Ensign in 1791 in the Coldstream Dragoons.2 He gained the rank of Captain in 1792 in the 2nd Light Dragoons.2 He gained the rank of Lieutenant-Colonel in 1794 in the 24th Light Dragoons.2 He held the office of Member of Parliament (M.P.) for Nottinghamshire between 1796 and 1803.2 He held the office of Member of Parliament (M.P.) for Camelford between March 1796 and May 1796.2 Between 1799 and 1801 he was attached to General Suvarov's army and Austrian forces in Northern Italy.2 He held the office of Governor of Madras between 1803 and 1807.2 He gained the rank of Major-General circa 1805.2 He was Commander-in-Chief of the British Forces in Sicily in 1811.2 He was Colonel of the 11th Dragoons.2 He held the office of Member of Parliament (M.P.) for Nottinghamshire between 1812 and 1814.2 He was appointed Knight, Order of the Bath (K.B.) in 1813.2 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1815.2 He held the office of Member of Parliament (M.P.) for Nottinghamshire between 1816 and 1826.2 He was appointed Knight Grand Cross, Hanoverian Order (G.C.H.) in 1817.2 He held the office of Member of Parliament (M.P.) for King's Lynn between 1826 and 1827.2 He held the office of Governor-General of Bengal between 1827 and 1833.2 He held the office of Governor-General of India between 1833 and 1835.2 He held the office of Member of Parliament (M.P.) for Glasgow between 1836 and 1839.2 He has an extensive biographical entry in the Dictionary of National Biography.3

 Citations